What you need to know about Type 2 Diabetes

 Risk factors & Complications for type 2 diabetes

-While some risk factors for type 2 diabetes are beyond your control (such as your age and family history, as noted above), some lifestyle decisions can significantly increase your chances of acquiring the disease.
+While some type 2 diabetes risk factors (including your age and family history, as mentioned above) are beyond of your control, certain lifestyle choices can greatly raise your risk of contracting the illness.
 Here are a few examples:

 - Living with an excessive amount of weight.
-When you’re overweight, you’re likely to have extra fatty tissue, which can make your cells more insulin resistant.
+Being overweight increases your risk of having extra fatty tissue, which may make your cells more resistant to insulin.

 - Adopting a more sedentary way of living.
-Physical activity improves the response of your cells to insulin.
+Your cells react better to insulin when you exercise.

 - Consumption of a high-fat, high-processed diet.
-Sugar and refined carbs are often disguised in highly processed foods.
+Highly processed meals frequently conceal sugar and refined carbs.
 If your lifestyle necessitates a more “grab-and-go” eating habit, talk to your doctor or a nutritionist about healthy substitutions.

-If you’ve had gestational diabetes or prediabetes, both of which are caused by high glucose levels, you’re at a higher risk.
+You run a higher risk if you’ve ever had gestational diabetes or prediabetes, both of which are brought on by elevated glucose levels.

 Complications associated with type 2 diabetes